Nintendo Switch: First Impressions

 - Not a huge fan of the Share and Home button placements.
 I frequently hit those instead of + and - (Start and Select essentially)

 - Playing FAST RMX with this controller was really awesome.
-I don't really know why but I just got this incredible sense of "holy shit" while playing it with this controller.
+I don't really know why but I just got this incredible sense of "WOW" while playing it with this controller.
 The "R2 and L2" buttons worked really well for that game, in combination with the vibration

 - The face buttons feel a bit wobbly compared to the PS4 controller.
 They are very usable though